samimideksa/All-In-One/README.md

 The network architecture can be found in this [paper](https://arxiv.org/abs/1611.00851).
 The model is built with deep convolutional layers in keras and is found in nets/model.py.

 ## Training
-  The model can be trained with age, gender,detection, visibility,pose, landmarks,identity, smile, and eye_glasses labels by using the following commands inside the project's directory. \
+  The model can be trained with age, gender, detection, visibility, pose, landmarks, identity, smile, and eye_glasses labels by using the following commands inside the project's directory. \
 The following code snippet is bash command to train the network in aflw dataset for face detection
 ```
 python -m train --dataset aflw --images_path /path-to-dataset-images/ \